Acacallis (mythology)

-Acacallis (Ancient Greek: Ἀκακαλλίς means 'unwalled') in Greek mythology, was princess of Crete.
+Acacallis (Ancient Greek: Ἀκακαλλίς) in Greek mythology, was princess of Crete.
 The Bibliotheca calls her Acalle (Ἀκάλλη).

 Family

 Acacallis was the daughter of Minos, king of Crete, and Pasiphae the daughter of Helios, or Crete the daughter of Asterion.
 She was the sister of Ariadne, Androgeus, Deucalion, Phaedra, Glaucus, Catreus and Xenodice.

-According to a Cretan mythological tradition, she bore a son to Hermes, Cydon, the founder of Cydonia.
+According to a Cretan mythological tradition, she had a son with Hermes, Cydon, the founder of Cydonia.
 Other traditions give Cydon as the offspring of Acacallis and Apollo, and thus, brother to Oaxes.
 Yet others wrote that Acacallis mothered Cydon with Hermes, and Naxos (eponym of the island Naxos) with Apollo.

 Another tradition relates that Acacallis and Apollo had a son named Miletus.
 Still other traditions relate that another son was born of her and Apollo, named Amphithemis or Garamas (in some stories, the first mortal born).
 Lastly by Apollo, she was also said to be the mother of Phylacides and Phylander.